eddietejeda/digressit/readme.txt

 == Changelog ==

+= 3.1.1 =
+* Fix issue where minified JS was not in released version

 = 3.1 =
 * Hide error messages when loading extensions
 * Javascript is now compressed, cutting down the size of the JS download by half